The Spunky Curl Logo

 The Copán Complex

-More than 27,000 people inhabited Copán at its peak during the end of the 8th Century AD.
-Approximately 3,400 structures have been discovered within the 27 sq mi (43.5 sq km) zone outside of the Principal Group.
+More than 27,000 people inhabited Copán at its height during the end of the 8th Century AD.
+Approximately 3,400 structures have been discovered within the 43.5 sq km (27 sq mi) zone outside of the Principal Group, the main complex of Copán.
+If you desire to explore residential areas, check out the excavations at Las Sepulturas about 2 km (1.25 mi) away (included with your ticket).
+The Principal Group, built for the high nobility, includes the areas listed below.

 Great Plaza

-Religious ceremonies and public events were held in the main plaza.
-The impressive ball court (731 AD) near the southern end is the second largest in Central America.
+Religious ceremonies, games, and public events were held in the central plaza.
+The impressive ball court (731 AD), near the southern end, is the second largest in Central America.
 Beautifully carved macaw heads line the top of the sloping walls.
+Climb the stairs to get a prime perspective and imagine being a cheering spectator!

 Acropolis